Updated Mar 16, 2026§ For Apple Users

 Phelinta Bifold - Best Value

-The Phelinta has been around since the original SmartTag era, and the current version fits both the original SmartTag and SmartTag 2 (though the SmartTag 2 is a tighter fit due to its oval shape).
+The Phelinta Bifold has been around since the original SmartTag era, and the current version fits both the original SmartTag and SmartTag 2 (though the SmartTag 2 is a tighter fit due to its oval shape).

-At under $35, this is the most wallet you’ll get for the price.
 Nine card slots, a full cash pocket, and a gift box.
 The leather quality is decent for the price point.
-Not as rich as the SwanScout’s Crazy Horse leather, but it holds up.
+Not as rich as the SwanScout’s Crazy Horse leather, but reasonable for a budget wallet.

 The one trade-off: the tracker pocket is internal, which muffles the speaker more than external designs.
-I measured about 40% volume reduction when ringing the SmartTag 2 inside this wallet versus holding it in the open.

 SwanScout 107S - Best for Cash Carriers